US Same Sex VisaFebruary 4, 2015

 Same Sex Marriages

-Note that as stated above you cannot obtain a K3 visa or CR1 visa in Thailand for a same sex marriage as ‘gay marriage’ or ‘same-sex marriages’ in Thailand is illegal and not recognised.
+Note that as stated above you cannot obtain a K3 visa or CR1 visa in Thailand.
+This for a same sex marriage as ‘gay marriage’ or ‘same-sex marriages’ in Thailand is illegal and not recognised.
 If you partner has children you should also be able to apply for a K2 visa for any minor children.
 As stated before, this is all new to Thailand so you can expect delays in the process.
-All requirements would also have to be met such as a visa interview in Bangkok a criminal record clearance check as well as a medical check.
-Note also that a visa denial can occur so it is best to take proper legal advice on the subject in Bangkok.
+All requirements would also have to be met such as a visa interview in Bangkok.
+Also a criminal record clearance check as well as a medical check.
+Note also that a visa denial can occur.
+So it is best to take proper legal advice on the subject in Bangkok.

-Once Thailand does recognise same sex marriages the visa process would become much easier and also open more options for visa applications to the United States.
-The Thai government has delayed many issues over the past year and LGBT rights have been on the back burner for a long time.
+Once Thailand does recognise same sex marriages.
+The visa process would become much easier and also open more options for visa applications to the United States.
+The Thai government has delayed many issues over the past year.
+This and LGBT rights have been on the back burner for a long time.

-If you are looking for more information you can see the issue covered here (Gay marriage in Thailand) and also (K1 visa application) and the financial requirements listed on this website.
-Call or email an attorney in Thailand for the latest changes in the procedures, costs and time frame for a same-sex fiancée visa to the US.
+If you are looking for more information you can see the issue.
+Thats covered here (Gay marriage in Thailand) and also (K1 visa application) and the financial requirements listed on this website.
+Call or email an attorney in Thailand for the latest changes in the procedures.
+As well as costs and time frame for a same-sex fiancée visa to the US.